LLNL/sundials/doc/shared/RecentChanges.rst

 Example programs using *hypre* have been updated to support v2.20 and newer.

+The information level logging output in ARKODE, CVODE(S), and IDA(S) has been updated to be more uniform across the packages and a new ``tools`` directory has been added with a Python module, ``suntools``, containing utilities for parsing logging output.
+The Python utilities for parsing CSV output have been relocated from the ``scripts`` directory to the Python module.

 The build system has been updated to utilize the CMake LAPACK imported target which should ease building SUNDIALS with LAPACK libraries that require setting specific linker flags e.g., MKL.